-USSS teaching covers all aspects of music technology including scoring for film, electroacoustic music composition, and computer music programming.
+USSS teaching covers all aspects of music technology including scoring for film, electroacoustic music composition, and computer music programming

-Students pick up a baseline set of skills in editing and transforming audio, understanding digital sound, typesetting music, using hand held recorders and creative/active listening.
-Where possible, all exercises are contextualised historically.
-For example, working with patterns and time signature tracks in Cubase 10 with the Retrologue synth is mapped to Philip Glass' 'Music in' series of pieces.
-The concept of glitch is contextualised within Kim Cascone's seminal paper on the subject [Cascone, K. (2000).
+Students pick up a baseline set of skills in editing and transforming audio, understanding digital sound, typesetting music, using handheld recorders and creative/active listening.
+A skills-based module in the first semester leads to a second semester module where the assessment is a series of creative phrases and a small electronic piece contextualised within a number of computer music genres.
+The concept of glitch for example is contextualised within Kim Cascone's seminal paper on the subject [Cascone, K. (2000).
 The aesthetics of failure: "Post-digital" tendencies in contemporary computer music.
-Computer Music Journal, 24(4), 12-18.] - Students also learn referencing at this point.
+Computer Music Journal, 24(4), 12-18.].

-- music for film - the student would work with a film maker from the South Yorkshire region.
+- Music for film: the student would work with a filmmaker from the South Yorkshire region.

 In all these cases, the assessment is through a personal website set up by the student that is the foundation of their employment profile (or showreel).